TeachingNLP/workshop-book/_sources/oral-talks/talk1.md

 # Oral Presentations 1

-## Long Papers on Courses and curricula
+## Long Papers: Courses and curricula

 **Day 1: June 10th, 2021, 17:00 to 18:00 UTC-04:00 or ET**